19th January '14

 opkg install libusb-@-dev #Replace @ with the latest version number

 libusb comes pre installed with Angstrom.
 We need the -dev version to build libgphoto2 and gphoto2.
+Next fetch the tars available on the sourceforge pages

 ./configure